djpardis/djpardis.github.io/_posts/2015-05-23-hourly-mentions-of-a-word-on-twitter.md

 ---
 layout: post
 title: 'Hourly mentions of a word on Twitter'
+subtitle: 'Tracking social media data with Tweepy and ELK stack'
 active_section: blog
 description: 'A guide to tracking and visualizing hourly Twitter mentions using Tweepy and the ELK stack'
 keywords: twitter api, elk stack, logstash, elasticsearch, kibana, data visualization, tweepy, social media analytics